 ESA Listings Prevented - A goal of CPW's Species Conservation Program is to prevent any additional listings of wildlife species under the federal Endangered Species Act.
-While that may not be possible in all cases, the effort has shown success in averting listings over the years through state-based actions, as well as through species research and inventory programs.
+While that may not be possible in all cases, state efforts have shown success in averting listings through state-based actions, as well as through species research and monitoring programs.